 * * *

 I’ve watched many speeches by Mr. Chomsky on YouTube, and he mentioned the incident in a couple of his lectures.
 I was curious about what the CIA knew–that’s what prompted the story.
-So, I write him and asked for some information and invited him to stop by the site and read the article.
-He did read the story of course, but I later found out that someone sorts through his emails to see which ones to forward to him.
-(He must receive more email in a day than anyone could possibly answer.)
-As you can see from his reply, he understandably thought I was referring to him when I said, “[A] true story, one that you’ve probably never heard of.”
-Most likely his secretary went to this site and copied the text for him, so he responded to it as if it was an email.
-The quoted statement was directed at my readers and not Mr. Chomsky, a man who seems to know everything that’s going on in the world.
-As you might expect, it’s the first two words he wrote that I’m most happy about.
-Anyway, enough of my chattering, below is Mr. Chomsky’s reply–
+So, I wrote him and asked for some information and invited him to stop by the site and read the article.
+Despite an incredibly daunting schedule, he did take the time to read the story.
+One sees in his reply that he thought I was talking to him when I said, “[A] true story, one that you’ve probably never heard of.”
+Quite understandable considering he does more in a day than most of us do in a week.

 It’s not quite true that no article addresses the story.
 It was reported in the Washington Post (by Nora Boustany), by Bob Woodward (in his book Veil), by others – I’ve written about it several times.
 And it’s particularly remarkable because 1985 was the peak of hysteria about Middle East Terror, the year when it was picked as the lead story of the year by annual poll of editors – always, however, excluding this case, and other comparable acts of terror in the Middle East in which the US was involved.
 But you’re right that it’s basically suppressed, our standard procedure with our own crimes, and that the questions you asked are not answered, because we prefer not to look at our own crimes.
 Not only in this case, nor is the deep moral flaw unique to the US.